 Let me first say that many big-name sponsors and rightsholders are outstanding at sponsorship, so I’m not for a second knocking the big players.
 I’m actually talking about media making the assumption that because a well-known brand paid a lot of money for a sponsorship, they automatically know what they’re doing.

 As much as I wish every big contract came with an equally big dose of vision and sophistication, they don’t.
 And even if the sponsor does elevate their approach during the tenure of the contract, when the deal announcement is made – usually by the property – the rhetoric around the rationale tends to unsophisticated, oversimplified, and bordering on banal… and that’s exactly what makes it into media.

 Uhh… no. Brands don’t spend marketing money just to be nice.
 Brands spend money to influence people’s perceptions and behaviours around their brands.
 That’s what marketing is.

-Sponsoring charities and culture and community organisations is a very powerful way to create that influence, while doing some very genuinely useful, helpful things for the community.
-There is an expected return.
+Sponsoring charities and culture and community organisations is a very powerful way to create that influence, while doing some very genuinely useful, helpful things for the community, but there is an expected return.
 It could be increasing trust or preference or alignment to the brand.
 It could be engendering advocacy or loyalty.
 It could be many things, but the one thing it isn’t is altruistic.

 When media references broad-brush euphemisms, like “giving back to the community” and “good corporate citizenship”, it does a disservice to sponsorship.
-It also does a disservice to the really great sponsorship seekers in that community/cultural/charity space, who create outstanding, multi-faceted, commercial partnerships that allow them to bring even better services to the communities they serve.
+It also does a disservice to the really great rightsholders in that community/cultural/charity space, creating outstanding, multi-faceted, commercial partnerships that allow them to bring even better services to the communities they serve.

 If media could, instead, give great case studies, it would show potential community/cultural/charity sponsors what a powerful marketing opportunity it is.